Penile Implant Specialist in Hartford, CT

 After your procedure, you may have a urinary catheter in place for a day and take a round of antibiotics to prevent an infection.
 You shouldn’t wear tight underwear or snug clothing for up to six weeks, depending on the type of penile implant you received.
 Most men can return to strenuous physical activity and start having sex again within a month after their implant procedure.

-If you have erectile dysfunction and you would like to learn more about penile implants, call Gerard Pregenzer Urology or book an appointment online.
+If you have erectile dysfunction and would like to learn more about penile implants, call Dr. Pregenzer, Jr. or book an appointment online.